CyberfusionIO/php-core-api-client/README.md

     );
 ```

-For example, when using the [request-response-log package](https://github.com/goedemiddag/request-response-log):
+Code example, when using the [request-response-log package](https://github.com/goedemiddag/request-response-log):

 ```php
 use Goedemiddag\RequestResponseLog\RequestResponseLogger;